-Exam absences: It is the student's responsibility to contact the instructor within the first two weeks of the semester if he/she is unable to sit for the exam.
-It is also the student's responsibility to contact the instructor about rescheduling the exam.
+Exam absences: An unexcused absence will result in zero points for the exam.
+An excused absence can only be granted by the course instructor.
+It is the student's responsibility to contact the instructor within the first two weeks of the semester if he/she is unable to sit for the exam.
+Family members/significant others may contact the course coordinator on behalf of students who are hospitalized or are otherwise unable to speak directly with the course instructor.
+It is the student's responsibility to contact the instructor about rescheduling the exam.
 Scheduling conflicts due to work or family travel are not eligible for make-up exams; these absences will result in a zero on the exam.
 Students with accommodations should notify the instructor early in the semester to allow for accommodations for the full semester (i.e., a student who notifies the instructor of accommodations halfway through the semester may have those accommodations for the remaining assignments of the semester; past assignments and exams cannot be retaken).
 If a student is given permission to miss an exam, a make-up exam will be administered during the week prior to the final exam.
+The make-up exam may be formatted differently from the original exam at the discretion of the course instructor.